Skip to footer content

 IronPDF for Java PDF Library

-IronPDF comes with features such as adding new HTML content, adding HTML headers and footers, stamping and watermarking documents, creating password-protected PDF files, digitally signing PDF files, adding backgrounds and foregrounds, creating a full PDF file from XML documents, adding and editing annotations, and creating outlines and bookmarks.
+IronPDF comes with features such as adding new HTML content, embedding HTML headers and footers, stamping and watermarking documents, creating password-protected PDF files, applying digital signatures to PDF files, enhancing documents with backgrounds and foregrounds, creating a full PDF file from XML documents, adding and editing annotations, and using outlines and bookmarks for better navigation.
 Let's take a closer look.

 Add New HTML Content